When relationships and families are breaking down

 Sadly relationships sometimes breakdown and they do so for a whole range of reasons.
-For most people it’s an immensely challenging time involving dramatic emotional upheaval, uncertainty and stress.
+For most people it’s an immensely challenging time involving significant emotional upheaval, uncertainty and stress.
 At LCF Law we know how important it is to provide the highest quality legal advice and combine it with sensitive and sympathetic support.
-If your marriage or civil partnership is over, or you are facing significant relationship issues such as abuse or childcare worries, you can talk to us - in complete confidence - about ways forward including all aspects of separation and divorce.
+If your marriage or civil partnership is over, or you are facing significant relationship issues such as abuse or childcare worries, please talk to us - in complete confidence - about ways forward including all aspects of separation and divorce.

 The procedures involved are usually straightforward.
 The hard part is resolving the various issues involved such as how to separate, where to live, childcare arrangements and, of course, financial matters.
 Our experienced Family Law Team can advise you on all these issues - and more - and will support you fully throughout your divorce or separation.

 We can also advise you on other matters involving these issues including: pre-nuptial and post-nuptial agreements; civil partnerships; same sex partnerships, if you are unmarried but living with someone; how to handle an abusive relationship; the impact of international law on relationship breakdowns and more.

 Deciding how to handle such sensitive matters will determine the true success of any outcome.
 After taking initial legal advice there are usually a range of options to consider including collaboration, mediation, arbitration, solicitor correspondence, managed meetings and, if it becomes necessary, the family court.
 We will help you get the outcome you want, avoiding expensive court proceedings if at all possible.
 And if it becomes necessary to go to court then we will be right alongside you every step of the way - advising, guiding and supporting.

 It is always difficult when a relationship breaks down, no matter how ‘amicable’ a couple may be towards each other.
 There are lots of things to think about, particularly if there are children involved or financial issues to sort out.